Business Incentives

 Urban Villages

-• B&O Tax Reduction: If you’re considering opening a new business in Downtown, Old Town, the Waterfront, Samish Way, or Fountain Districts you might be eligible for a graduated tax credit of 90% the first year, 75% the second year and 50% for the third year of operation.
+• B&O Tax Reduction: If you’re opening a new business in Downtown, Old Town, the Waterfront, Samish Way, or Fountain Districts you might be eligible for a graduated tax credit of 90% the first year, 75% the second year and 50% for the third year of operation.

 • Multi-Family Tax Exemption Program: Apply for an 8-12 year property tax exemption for new multi-family developments.